BioBoost/course-docker/05_building_images/readme.md

 The source is the current directory `.` and the destination is the current directory `.` inside the image.
 This is the `WORKDIR`.

 There are however some caveats here.
-Certain files and directtories don't need to be added to our image.
+Certain files and directories don't need to be added to our image.
 Some examples are the `.git` directory and the `node_modules` directory (this one needs to be downloaded using the `npm install` command instead).

 To make this process easier, docker supports a `.dockerignore` file which can be added to the project.
 The files and directories listed in this file are ignore for certain instructions.